Easter Proposal

 Experimental Painting

-After attending Ilenia Colón Mendoza‘s Talk titles, From Paret y Alcázar to Bad Bunny: The Puerto Rican Jíbaro, I went to the Visual Arts building to see a wall of student work assembled by Stella Arbelaez.
+After attending Ilenia Colón Mendoza‘s Talk titled, From Paret y Alcázar to Bad Bunny: The Puerto Rican Jíbaro, I went to the Visual Arts building to see a wall of student work assembled by my friend Stella P. Arbelaéz Tascón.
 She has been teaching an experimental painting class as a Graduate Teaching Assistant and the student work from her students was on display.
-Stella’s story is told in a heartfelt way in a documentary film titles, A Path to Healing which is now showing at the Latino Film Festival online.

-What set this display of work off were articles written by the student that described their experiences in doing the assignments.
-These descriptions set this display apart from the rest which were strictly paintings and drawings.
-Since I write articles each day about my experiences sketching I was intrigued.
+What set this display of work off were articles written by the students that described their experiences in doing the assignments.
+The rest of the student work from other teachers were strictly paintings and drawings.
+Since I write articles each day about my experiences sketching, I was intrigued.

-For one class, tne assignment was Sumi painting using Chinese inks on rice paper.
+For one class, the assignment was Sumi painting using Japanese inks on rice paper.
 One student expressed how excited they were to try the technique.
 It was their first time using rice paper which is delicate requiring a gentle touch with the brush.
 Different values of ink application produced atmospheric perspective.
-The student found the use of the Chinese brushed to be calming.
-Another student found Sumi difficult however she loved the result and plans o use what was learned in future projects.
+The student found the use of the Japanese brushes to be calming.
+Another student found Sumi difficult, however she loved the result and plans o use what was learned in future projects.
 Projects pushed students beyond their comfort zones and that is where progress is made.

 In another class, students worked in watercolor out in the UCF meditation garden.
 For most students this was there first time working in water color plein-aire.
 In the visual arts building undergrads are set up in tiny cubicles where they are tasked to create their body of work.
 I always find getting out of the studio refreshing.
 Sometimes the big concept can take the back seat to simple direct observation.
 One student noted that working with watercolor was challenging to start.
 With practice she began to understand how the medium worked.
 She began to use delicate layering of washes.
 Allowing the white of the paper to shine through was the biggest challenge.
 Though challenging, the time flew by and she found painting in watercolor to be therapeutic.